Our Story – Fighting Childhood Cancer

 Each year, 175,000 children are diagnosed with Pediatric Cancers.
-In 2006, 13 year old James A. Ragan was one of those children.
+In 2006, 13-year-old James A. Ragan was one of those children.
 Over the course of the next 7 years, James underwent a grueling treatment regimen of chemotherapy, surgeries, radiation, and FDA and experimental drug trials.
 The protocols and drugs used in his treatment have seen little improvement in decades, and with only 4% of federal research funding going to pediatric cancer Research, James saw firsthand the effect of the critical funding gap for research into pediatric cancer research.
 From 2006 onwards, James dedicated the remainder of his life to raising awareness and funds for this cause.
-In 2013, as his battle with cancer drew to a close, James reflected on the immense impact that the foundation could have by expanding its mission to include not just research, but bringing joy and happiness to the daily lives of children with cancer.
+In early 2014, as his battle with cancer drew to a close, James reflected on the immense impact that the foundation could have by expanding its mission to include not just research, but bringing joy and happiness to the daily lives of children with cancer.

 Thus, the Triumph Over Kid Cancer foundation is dedicated to improving the lives of children with cancer by raising their spirits, raising the public’s awareness, and funding research to improve the treatment and survivability of pediatric cancers.

 A Letter from James